sez11a/liferay-docs-commerce/user/articles/020-catalog-management/05-catalog-rules.markdown

     which this rule should apply.
 Click *Add*.

     If you specify more than one segment, the rule applies exclusively.
-Only users who belong to all the specified segments will be included.
+Only users who belong to all the specified segments are included.

 +$$$